Pawventures

 Overweight Pets

 Extra body fat acts as insulation, trapping heat.
 Overweight pets also require more energy (and generate more heat) during physical activity.
+Studies indicate overweight dogs are 1.6 times more likely to overheat than dogs at a healthy weight.

 Senior Pets

 Older dogs and cats have reduced thermoregulation capacity and may have underlying heart or respiratory conditions that compound heat stress.
+Our traveling with senior dog guide covers additional considerations for older animals in summer heat.

 Double-Coated Breeds